 Can sweat cause pimples and acne?
-Do you really feel like you get zits when you work out or when the weather turns humid?
-It's possible and the type of acne that happens when you are sweaty is called Pityrosporum folliculitis.
-I see a lot of this type of sweat-induced acne in my dermatology practice, especially during the summer when my patients are hot and sweaty from enjoying the outdoors.
+Yes, you can get blemishes and zits when you work out or are in humid weather.
+The most common type of acne from sweating is called Pityrosporum folliculitis.
+I see a lot of this type of sweat-induced acne in my dermatology practice, especially in athletes and during the summer when my patients are hot and sweaty.

 Sweating can cause acne.